Alejogb1/job-board/blog-data/how-can-hidden-markov-models-be-used-for-sequential-data-analysis.md

 id: "how-can-hidden-markov-models-be-used-for-sequential-data-analysis"
 ---

-Alright, let's tackle Hidden Markov Models (hmm) and their role in sequential data analysis.
+, let's tackle Hidden Markov Models (hmm) and their role in sequential data analysis.
 I've spent a considerable amount of time working with these, particularly in signal processing and time series forecasting, so hopefully, I can offer some practical insight beyond the theoretical.

 Often, when we’re dealing with sequential data – whether it’s sensor readings, financial transactions, or even speech patterns – the underlying process that generated that data isn't directly observable.
 We see the output, but not the hidden states that influenced it.
 That’s where hmms shine.
-They allow us to model these situations by assuming there’s a sequence of *hidden* states, and each state produces an *observable* output according to specific probabilities.
+They allow us to model these situations by assuming there’s a sequence of _hidden_ states, and each state produces an _observable_ output according to specific probabilities.

 Essentially, an hmm is defined by two core probability distributions: transition probabilities, which govern the movement between hidden states, and emission probabilities, which describe how likely each observable output is for a given hidden state.
 We also have initial probabilities, dictating the likelihood of starting in each state.
 Once these parameters are defined or learned, we can use the model for various tasks like state sequence prediction, data classification, and likelihood calculations.